-Torrential rain doesn’t begin to describe the weather we had, which didn’t let up until well after dinner.
+Torrential rain doesn’t begin to describe the weather for Mark & Emily’s wedding, which didn’t let up until well after dinner.
 But you can’t have a rainbow without the rain – and how beautiful does Pipewell Hall look in that last photo?
 I think the rain really made their photos.
 I can’t imagine the shot of all the guests walking through the Rutland countryside being anywhere near as much fun without the umbrellas.

 Emily looked absolutely stunning in a Jesus Peiro gown with a really unusual tulle wrap across the front.
 Her tiara (worn back to front) was original vintage and those gorgeous teal shoes are Rachel Simpson.
 Her hair and make-up, by Liza Smith, was beautiful yet loose and informal.
 Emily and her Bridesmaids, in a dusky pink, carried rustic country style bouquets by The Traditional Flower Company.
 Mark looked very dapper in a grey lounge suit and I love that he wore his cravat in the more relaxed vintage style.